Drakanwulf/LibMaps/README.md

 # LibMaps
-Map tables library add-on for the QuestMap2 project
+A standalone library add-on to create and maintain Maps tables for the QuestMap2 project.